SONGS AND CHORAL MUSIC:

 Souls (1996) Song Cycle: solo voices (soprano, tenor, baritone) with piano accompaniment

 The Spoon River Anthology is a collection of poems by Edgar Lee Masters, published in 1915.
-Each poem is an epitaph for a resident of a small midwestern town that reveals aspects of his or her life, losses, values and, often, regrets.
-Souls, a song cycle, includes six of these poems, and each vocalist is assigned two of them.
-While the cycle is effective when performed as a unit, each song is complete in itself and may be performed separately from the others.
+Each poem is an epitaph for a resident of a small midwestern town that reveals aspects of that fictional person’s life, losses, values and, often, regrets.
+Souls, a song cycle, is written on six of these poems.
+Two songs are assigned to each vocalist — a soprano, a tenor, and a baritone.
+The cycle is intended to be performed as a unit, but each song is complete in itself and may be performed separately from the others.
 I have provided the poems as a separate file which can be followed while listening to the audio performance.

 Songs of Contemplation, Love and Hope (2004, 2017) SATB a cappella chorus